-Brass matching contributions
+BRASS matching contributions

-If you are receiving matching contributions and you reduce the amount you pay, any matching contribution made by your employer may reduce accordingly.
-If you increase your contributions, any matching contribution made by your employer is not necessarily increased.
+If you are receiving matching contributions and you reduce the amount you pay, any matching contribution made by your employer will reduce accordingly.
+If you increase your contributions, any matching contribution made by your employer will not be increased.